-Welcome, to the intricate world of arthritis, let us unravel the mysteries behind two distinct members of the arthritis family tree: Osteoarthritis and Rheumatoid Arthritis.
+Welcome, to the complex world of arthritis, let us take a look at two distinct members of the arthritis family: Osteoarthritis and Rheumatoid Arthritis.

 Are all forms of Arthritis the same?